rdun583/echo-variables-stat-analysis/README.md

 # echo-variables-stat-analysis
-This repository is for statistical analyses of echo variables.
+This repository is for statistical analyses of echo variables in 2R/no 2R groups.